Monday, May 24, 2021

 When my mother came to pick me up, I learnt about grandpa suffering from herpes back home.
 He recovered, but lost his immunity.
 In a matter of two weeks, he deteriorated from an independent perfectly-ambulant man to being bedridden.
 He had to be hospitalized.
 After a week under artificial oxygen supply, he passed away on July 1, 1990, at an age of 80, in the FCI Hospital.
 I saw my aunt sob hard standing near his body outside the mortuary of the FCI Hospital.
 My father was composed, busy with the formalities.
 A big truck with many men came and took his body away to Domgarh for cremation.
 For a few weeks, the 2BHK house was packed with relatives from Kolkata.
 Family friends, neighbors, and dad's colleagues kept dropping in.
 All the Hindu rituals were performed.
 I was overwhelmed with the activity around.
 But somehow, this death did not affect me.
 Maybe I was too young.
 (Perhaps facts like this do not usually dawn upon you when you not first in the line of mortality).

 Grandpa has been sharing the room with Didi.
 From now, I was to share the room with her.
 She started using his study table, and I started using hers (located in my parents' bedroom).
 From this class, we started studying history and geography.
 I saw the map of India for the first time.
 I began recognizing the states and big cities, whose names I had heard on Doordarshan news.
 I also came to know about mythological stories of Dhruva, Prahlad, Shakuntaka, Aaruni, Abhimanyu.
 Maths became more exciting.
 I kept performing well and the class teacher became very fond of me, particularly for my Maths skills.
 Halfway through the year, I became the class leader.
 This was a huge confidence boost.
-The bully girl was reduced to just-another-girl now; though she tried her best to get me into trouble in class, without much success.
+The bully girl Kankana was reduced to just-another-girl now; though she tried her best to get me into trouble in class, without much success.
 This was my first lesson about the world : Duniya mein sar uthha kar jeena hani toh har kadam par apni kaabiliyat dikhao.
 A found a friend in Amrita Mitra, a girl with a strong personality, who stood by me and that indirectly prevented further bullying.
 This year saw the Parents' Night replaced by an afternoon PT Display in the Jealgora Stadium few kilometers from our school.
 Our batch performed an umbrella dance, while my sister's batch performed the lotus dance.
 We had put in three weeks of practise, with the final week in the stadium itself.
 Incidentally, my Kathak dance classes got discontinued from this year, since my teacher was preparing for her college entrance exams.
 I learnt to play carom this year and often defeated my father.
 My sister was better in outdoor games.
 She was more into rough-and-tumble, while I was the meek one.
 She used to climb on the six-feet tall 8-inch-wide courtyard boundary wall and walk over it : I could not think in my wildest dream to even attempt that!

 I was selected as the class leader once again in Class 3.
 Our Class teacher Eva Miss was a terror.
 She taught English, Maths, Science, History, Geography, Moral Science.
 My desk-partner was Neha.
 History and Geography classes became more exciting.
 Harsha Miss taught us craft.
 This summer, we sisters tried our hand in swimming in the Officer's club of the Sindri township, with our mother watching over us.
 Didi picked up freestyle, while I barely learnt to float.
 I also learnt how to ride a bicycle under Didi's supervision.
 I read three classic novels : Gulliver's Travels, Robinson Crusoe (most intriguing), and Treasure Island.
 I won the 3rd prize in the Bengali Elocution competition this year.
 In this year, Didi finished Class 10 with flying colors and moved to De Nobili School for class 11-12.
 I saw her school uniform change to a salwar kameez, with a starched white dupatta, and white shoes.
 On Saraswati Puja, she taught me to wear a saari.
 During the Puja vacation, we had a short 3-day trip to Betla National Park, in the Palamau district.
 I saw lots of wild animals in their natural habitat, which was very different from what I had seen earlier in the Zoological garden in Kolkata.
 After the Puja vacation, we learnt to write postcards to all relatives in Kolkata, sending Bijoya greetings.
 We went to the Durga Puja celebration of RamaKrishna Sevashram every year, apart from visiting a few more pandals in Rorhaband, Saharpura, Rangamatia.
 For Kali Puja, the best ones were Bhratri Sangha (near Officer's Club) and Amar Club (near Lions Public School).
 In Spring 1992, we had a week-long trip to Puri.
 Seeing the Jagannath temple was overwhelming.
 I had never been a part of such crowds.
 The sea was magnificent with incessant plunging breakers.
 We also went to NandanKanan National Park in Bhubaneshwar.
 Also, it was the first time I saw foreigners as ascetics in and around the temple.